fairtracks/biohackathon-2025-project-23/reporting-tool/README.md

 Currently, this is supposed to be run as a CLI tool.

-Assuming a Linux-like environment, make sure you have perl, duckdb and typst in your path.
+Assuming a Linux-like environment, make sure you have perl and typst in your path.

 git clone this repo, then from this directory, run: